irwins/blog/content/posts/introduction-to-arg.md

 ## Conclusion

-Learning kusto query is must!
-Granted it can be overwhelming at times, but like everything you need to practice.
+Learning kusto query is a must!
+Granted, it can be overwhelming at times, but, like everything, you need to practice.
 When faced with a complex query, break it down.
-It is an aquired taste, but one worth investing in.
+It is an aquired taste, but one worth cultivating.
 I'll end on this note but I'll be back with some more ARG soon...

 Ttyl/Urv